Automobile Insurance FAQs

 If you drive a university vehicle, download your own innovative wallet guide to print and take with you (print with the double sided option).
 In the stress after an accident, its good know exactly what to do!

 All university vehicles are covered under the name "The Curators of the University of Missouri" as self-funded for automobile liability coverage.
-The self-funded Automobile Liability program provides coverage for bodily injury or property damage liability arising out of the operation of use of university-owned or operated vehicles.
-All university officers, agents, employees, authorized volunteers and authorized students are covered under this program.
+The self-funded Automobile Liability program provides coverage for bodily injury or property damage liability arising out of the operation or use of university-owned or operated vehicles.

-Any employee involved in an auto accident should contact their campus representative or Corporate Claims Management Inc (our Third Party Claims Adjusters) at (800) 440-2264 for assistance in filing a claim.
+Any employee involved in an auto accident should contact their campus representative for assistance in filing a claim.

 As soon as possible, complete the Vehicle Accident Report, UM-5, available on our Web site at www.umsystem.edu/rim.
 Any letters, bills, suit papers, etc. should be forwarded promptly to your campus auto claims coordinator.